Emergence: Strong and weak emergence

 Usage of the notion "emergence" may generally be subdivided into two perspectives, that of "weak emergence" and "strong emergence".
 One paper discussing this division is Weak Emergence, by philosopher Mark Bedau.
 In terms of physical systems, weak emergence is a type of emergence in which the emergent property is amenable to computer simulation or similar forms of after-the-fact analysis (for example, the formation of a traffic jam, the structure of a flock of starlings in flight or a school of fish, or the formation of galaxies).
 Crucial in these simulations is that the interacting members retain their independence.
 If not, a new entity is formed with new, emergent properties: this is called strong emergence, which it is argued cannot be simulated, analysed or reduced.

+David Chalmers writes that emergence often causes confusion in philosophy and science due to a failure to demarcate strong and weak emergence, which are "quite different concepts".

 Some common points between the two notions are that emergence concerns new properties produced as the system grows, which is to say ones which are not shared with its components or prior states.
 Also, it is assumed that the properties are supervenient rather than metaphysically primitive.

 Weak emergence describes new properties arising in systems as a result of the interactions at a fundamental level.
 However, Bedau stipulates that the properties can be determined only by observing or simulating the system, and not by any process of a reductionist analysis.
 As a consequence the emerging properties are scale dependent: they are only observable if the system is large enough to exhibit the phenomenon.
 Chaotic, unpredictable behaviour can be seen as an emergent phenomenon, while at a microscopic scale the behaviour of the constituent parts can be fully deterministic.

 Bedau notes that weak emergence is not a universal metaphysical solvent, as the hypothesis that consciousness is weakly emergent would not resolve the traditional philosophical questions about the physicality of consciousness.
 However, Bedau concludes that adopting this view would provide a precise notion that emergence is involved in consciousness, and second, the notion of weak emergence is metaphysically benign.

-Strong emergence describes the direct causal action of a high-level system upon its components; qualities produced this way are irreducible to the system's constituent parts.
+Strong emergence describes the direct causal action of a high-level system on its components; qualities produced this way are irreducible to the system's constituent parts.
 The whole is other than the sum of its parts.
 It is argued then that no simulation of the system can exist, for such a simulation would itself constitute a reduction of the system to its constituent parts.
 Physics lacks well-established examples of strong emergence, unless it is interpreted as the impossibility in practice to explain the whole in terms of the parts.
 Practical impossibility may be a more useful distinction than one in principle, since it is easier to determine and quantify, and does not imply the use of mysterious forces, but simply reflects the limits of our capability.